Mariela Mercado

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to never underestimate the power of networking.
-Building authentic relationships has opened doors, expanded my perspective, and connected me to invaluable mentors and collaborators.
+The best career advice I’ve ever received is to be patient with myself and trust myself in the process, learn from mistakes and embrace constructive feedback for growth and learning, and optimal quality of work.
+Applying this advice throughout my career has been instrumental for my growth, expanded my perspective, and contributed to continuous advancement and improvement, now resulting in developing trusted partnerships with leaders and executives in the organization, as well as building trust with employees and managers needing HR and employee relations support.
 I also believe in staying curious—keeping up with industry trends and committing to continuous learning has been essential to staying adaptable and effective in the ever-evolving world of HR.

 Q